You can create a backup of a volume using Block Volume.

 If you're new to policies, see Getting Started with Policies and Common Policies.
 If you want to dig deeper into writing policies for instances, cloud networks, or other Core Services API resources, see Details for the Core Services.

 - Open the navigation menu.
 Under Core Infrastructure, go to Block Storage and click Block Volumes.

-- Click the block volume for which you want to create a backup.
+- Click the block volume that you want to create a backup for.

 - Click Create Manual Backup.

 Select the backup type, either incremental or full.
 See Volume Backup Types for information about backup types.

 - Optionally, you can apply tags.
 If you have permissions to create a resource, you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
 For more information about tagging, see Resource Tags.
 If you are not sure if you should apply tags, skip this option (you can apply tags later) or ask your administrator.

 The backup will be completed once its icon no longer lists it as CREATING in the volume list.